This is my comparison of Zwift vs. Wahoo SYSTM (formerly, the Sufferfest). I tested them both to help you decide which one you should use.

 As you can see, there is a lot to explore in SYSTM.
 I recommend it to people who appreciate sports diversity.

-During indoor training, you will sweat – a lot.
-Stay cooled down by using a fan for indoor cycling.
+During indoor training, you will sweat—a lot.
+To stay cooled down, use a fan while indoor cycling.

 Multiplayer & Social Interactivity